Frank Sturm considers himself an avid New England adventurer and has 15 years of experience in the lawn care industry.

 So, why are we going to devote an entire article to the types of lawn grubs if homeowners can purchase one product to manage all of them?
 Because it's dangerous to apply grub killer to insects you know little about.
 You wouldn't blindly shoot into the forest to catch dinner because you could hit a bystander.

 The same concept applies when treating a lawn.
 By blindly distributing pesticides onto your property, you may accidentally apply the wrong type of product or too much of the chemical.
 This could damage the environment while having little to no effect on the grubs you wish to kill.
 Therefore I always recommend educating yourself on the type of chemicals you plan on using.

 How Are the Four Types of Lawn Grubs Similar?

-Picture the following: It's a warm Saturday night in June and you've just begun to relax in your hammock with a cold drink in hand.
+Picture the following: It's a warm Saturday night in June, and you've just begun to relax in your hammock with a cold drink in hand.
 It's been a stressful week, so you deserve this moment of peace.
-As your breathing slows and your eyes drift in and out sleep you suddenly hear what sounds like a hundred bees buzzing around you.
+As your breathing slows and your eyes drift in and out of sleep, you suddenly hear what sounds like a hundred bees buzzing around you.
 Have no fear though, they aren't attacking, and they're not bees.